zommiommy/mem_dbg-rs/README.md

-- Computation of the size of arrays, slices, and vectors will be performed by iterating over their elements unless the type is a copy type that does not contain references and it is declared as such using the attribute `#[copy_type]`.
+- Computation of the size of arrays, slices, and vectors will be performed by iterating over their elements unless the type is a copy type that does not contain non-`'static` references and it is declared as such using the attribute `#[copy_type]`.
 See [`CopyType`] for more details.

 - The content of vectors and slices is not expanded recursively as the output